On vanishing criteria of $L^2$-Betti numbers of groups

 Moreover, $\ker \pi_1$ is a direct summand of $L\otimes_R S$ as $T$-$R$-bimodule because of the section map $l\mapsto l\otimes 1$ for $l\in L$.
 In particular, since $L\otimes_R S$ is $\dim_T$-$\dim_R$-compatible so is $\ker \pi_1$.
 Hence

 Therefore, by exactness of $\dim_T$ we get that

 Not only that, $L\otimes_R S$ is flat as right $R$-module; and then since $L$ is flat as right $R$-module, so is $\ker \pi_1$.
 To sum up, $\ker \pi_1$ satisfies all the hypothesis imposed on $L$.
-Thus, for the vanishing dimension of higher order terms we proceed by dimension shifting arguing with $\ker \pi_1$ instead of $L$. \end{proof}
+Thus, to show the vanishing of the dimension of higher order terms we proceed by dimension shifting arguing with $\ker \pi_1$ instead of $L$. \end{proof}

-We now show that the functor $\Tor$ behaves also well after changing dimension isomorphic modules on the right hand side in the following circumstances.
+We now show that the functor $\Tor$ behaves also well after changing dimension isomorphic left modules on the right hand side in the following circumstances.